 - 8x8-inch tin: Use this size of tin for 12 chewy, decently-sized flapjacks.
 You can use a larger tin if you need to but I recommend increasing the ingredient quantities using my cake pan converter tool.
 This will ensure you don't end up with thin or burnt flapjacks.

 - Baking paper: To stop the flapjacks from sticking to the tin.
-They can be really difficult to get out after they've cooled so make sure to line your tin properly.
+They can be really difficult to get out after they've cooled, so make sure to line your tin properly.

 - Bowl and utensils: A large mixing bowl, a small heatproof bowl, a wooden spoon, a teaspoon and a tablespoon.